elhmn/Raytracer/README.md

 #### The engine is built using a custom X11 wrapper implemented at [Ecole 42](https://www.42.fr)

-You can't run it, I will update the code and the readme to make it easier to run
+Meaning, You can't really run it without that dependency, I will update the code and the readme to make it easier to run

 ####  Step 3 (basic) ####
 <HTML>